cun3yt/secure-notes/CONTRIBUTING.md

 - Configuration files at root level
 - Documentation and reference files clearly separated

+## Testing

+Please read [testing-instructions.md](testing-instructions.md) for details on how to write tests for the backend.

 ## Questions?

 Feel free to open an issue with your question or contact the maintainers directly.